 Capital Improvement Program (CIP) Budget Policies

-- Beginning with the FY 2020-22 biennial budget, the City will biennially plan for capital improvements for a five-year period.
+- Beginning with the FY 2020-22 biennial budget, the City will biennially plan for capital improvements for a ten-year period.
 The CIP budget will incorporate Council priorities, community objectives, and projects that will improve operational efficiency.
 The CIP Biennial Budget will be presented to Council in the second year of the Operating Biennial Budget.
 (On June 9, 2020, responding to the severe economic downturn resulting from the COVID-19 pandemic, the City Council authorized suspension of 10-year forecasting from July 1, 2020 to June 30, 2023; 5-year forecasts will be conducted during this time.)

 - Future operating costs associated with new capital improvements will be projected and included in the Operating Budget forecasts.

 - An inventory of the City’s physical assets, their condition, and remaining useful life will be maintained.